Students choose one subject from each of the following areas:

 Language A1: Students study the literature of their native language.
 The IB offers more than 80 languages as part of their policy of encouraging students to maintain strong ties to their own culture.
-At The British School Warsaw which has been offering the IB Diploma since 2001, this year and next, students are studying literature in a wide range of native languages including English and Polish.
+At The British School Warsaw students study literature in a wide range of native languages, including English and Polish.

 Language B: All diploma candidates are examined in a second language.
-This is offered at higher, standard and beginner level for those starting a new language from scratch (ab initio).
+This is offered at higher or standard level for those who have studied the language previously, and beginner level for those studying the language for the first time.

-Individuals and Societies: Subjects included in this group are business and management, economics, geography, history and psychology.
+Individuals and Societies: Subjects in this group include Business and Management, Economics, Geography, History and Psychology.

-Experimental Sciences: The subjects available in this group are biology, chemistry, computer sciences, physics and sport, excercise and health science.
-Practical laboratory skills are developed and collaborative learning is encouraged through an interdisciplinary group project.
+Experimental Sciences: The subjects available in this group are Biology, Chemistry, Computer Sciences, Physics and Sport, Exercise and Health Science.
+Students develop practical laboratory skills, and collaborative learning is encouraged through an interdisciplinary group project.

 Mathematics: All candidates for the diploma are required to complete a mathematics course.
 For those who find maths a challenge, we offer Maths Studies.
 The more advanced mathematicians can choose between standard and higher level courses.

-If you are looking for a subject not on offer at our school in one of the above subject option groups, please email us to discuss your needs.
-We do offer some progammes through an online teaching programme.
+If you are wish to study a subject not currently on offer in one of the above subject option groups at our school, please email us to discuss your needs.
+We do offer some programmes through an online teaching programme.

 At the heart of the Diploma Programme lie three additional core elements.

-Theory of Knowledge is an interdisciplinary course intended to stimulate critical reflection on the knowledge and experience gained inside and outside the classroom.
-Unique to the IBO, TOK aims to provide students with an understanding of how and why knowledge is gained.
+Theory of Knowledge (TOK) is an interdisciplinary course intended to stimulate critical reflection on the knowledge and experience gained inside and outside the classroom.
+Unique to the IB, TOK aims to provide students with an understanding of how and why knowledge is gained.

-Creativity, Action and Service (CAS) encourages students to undertake 150 hours of community service, demonstrate active participation in sports and show off their creative skills.
+Creativity, Action and Service (CAS) encourages students to undertake 150 hours of community service, demonstrate active participation in sports and showcase their creative skills.
 Students should, through these activities, develop greater awareness of themselves, concern for others, and the ability to work cooperatively with other people.

-The IB programme is challenging and rigorous.
-It is, therefore, hardly surprising that students in possession of an IB Diploma are made welcome by the world's top universities.
-With the school’s track record of success in delivering these courses, studying the IB Diploma at The British School, Warsaw is clearly the right choice.
+The IB Diploma Programme is challenging and rigorous.
+It is therefore hardly surprising that students in possession of an IB Diploma are welcomed by the world's top universities.
+With the school’s track record of success in these courses, studying the IB Diploma at The British School Warsaw is an excellent choice for your child’s education.